alenaifuino/cissp-notes/README.md

 > **What NOT to do**: Security through Obscurity

 #### Security Program Development
-* ISO/IEC 27000 series: International standards on how to develop and maintain an ISMS developed by ISO and IEC
+* ISO/IEC 27000 series: International standards on how to develop and maintain an ISMS (Information Security Management System; aka Security Program) developed by ISO and IEC.
+The ISO/IEC 27000 series serves as industry best practices for the management of security controls in a holistic manner within organizations around the world.
+The list of standards that makes up this series grows each year.
+Each standard has a specific focus (such as metrics, governance, auditing, and so on).

 #### Enterprise Architecture Development
 * Zachman Framework: Model for the development of enterprise architectures developed by John Zachman